• Share this on:

 What is the most interesting channel for you?

 Alternatively, you can try to find an importing company or trader.
-When you want to present yourself as a suitable exporter, your direct relation with farmers will be crucial.
-With a high-quality product you can fill potential gaps in the European market.
+If you want to present yourself as a suitable exporter, a direct relation with strawberry production will be crucial.
+With a high-quality product, you will be able to fill potential gaps in the European market and help service providers guarantee a year-round supply.

 Tips:

-- Visit trade fairs to find buyers.
-The most important trade fairs in Europe for fresh fruit and vegetables are Fruit Logistica in Berlin and the Fruit Attraction in Madrid.
+• Visit trade fairs to find buyers.
+The most important trade fairs in Europe for fresh fruit and vegetables are Fruit Logistica in Berlin and Fruit Attraction in Madrid.

 3. What competition do you face on the European strawberry market?